• Skip to main content

 Privacy Policy

 This policy explains how Information Matters Ltd collects, uses and protects your personal data, and the rights you have over it.
-We keep the amount of personal data we hold deliberately small — we use it for two purposes only: to send our email newsletter, and to fulfil the reports we sell on our website.
+We keep the amount of personal data we hold deliberately small — we use it for one purpose only: to send our email newsletter.

 Who we are